Seattle's Child

 Schuh Farms, Mount Vernon

-This Skagit Valley family farm has been serving up fresh baked pies, berry milkshakes, canned goods, and local produce (including berries!) for years.
-You can find the farm represented at many Seattle-area farmers markets, as well as gather berries straight from the vine at the farm’s U-picks for strawberries, raspberries, and tayberries.
+This Skagit Valley family farm has been serving fresh-baked pies, berry milkshakes, canned goods, and local produce (including berries!) for years.
+The farm is represented at many Seattle-area farmers markets, and you can gather berries straight from the vine at the farm’s u-picks for strawberries, raspberries, and blueberries.

 Eastside